henninghall/react-native-date-picker/README.md

 ### How do i change the date order?
 (To YYYY-MM-DD etc)

 The order is determined by the `locale` prop.
-Set for instance `locale='fr'`to get the France preference.
+Set for instance `locale='fr'`to get the french preference.

 ### How do i change the 12/24h or AM/PM format?

 On iOS the 12/24h preference is determined by the `locale` prop.
-Set for instance `locale='fr'`to get the France preference.
-On Android the 12/24h format is determined by the device setting.
+Set for instance `locale='fr'`to get the french preference.
+On Android the 12/24h format is determined by the device setting by default.
+Add `is24hourSource="locale"` to let the locale determine the device setting on android as well.
 When using 12h mode the AM/PM part of the picker will be displayed.
+It is NOT recommended to force any specific 12/24h format, but this can be achieved by, choosing a locale which has the desired 24h preference and add `is24hourSource="locale"`.

 ### Is it possible to show only month and year?